 Overall, the Sundara is more streamlined across the board.
 I feel as though it utilizes space better and functions in a more practical way than the somewhat stone age looking 400i.

 There’s really not much more to say here.
 I would probably give the slight edge to the Sundara for comfort.
-I think the improved design and build of the headphone results in a better overall comfort factor, however slight it may be.
+I think the improved design and build of the headphone results in a better overall comfort factor and experience, however slight it may be.

 This is a very interesting comparison indeed, my friend.

 I’m going to actually start with another headphone in the HIFIMAN line, the 400S, as it makes for an easier time comparing to both the 400i and Sundara given how similar they are in sound.